lemassykoi/domoticz-openDTU/README.md

-# Solar Production Monitoring Script
+# Solar Production Monitoring Script - NO MQTT

 This repository contains a Python script designed to monitor solar production data from an OpenDTU device and update a Domoticz server with the collected data.
 Additionally, the script sends daily production reports via Telegram.